-Loamy/clayey layer(s) above the depleted or gleyed matrix must have a value of 3 or less and chroma of 2 or less.
-Any sandy material above the depleted or gleyed matrix must have a value of 3 or less and chroma of 1 or less and, when viewed with a 10- or 15-power hand lens, must have at least 70 percent of the visible soil particles masked with organic material.
-When viewed without a hand lens, the material appears to be nearly 100 percent masked.
+Organic, loamy, or clayey layer(s) above the depleted or gleyed matrix must have a value of 3 or less and chroma of 2 or less starting at a depth 6 inches from the soil surface and extend to the depleted or gleyed matrix.
+Any sandy material above the depleted or gleyed matrix must have a value of 3 or less and chroma of 1 or less starting at a depth $\leq$ 15 cm (6 inches) from the soil surface and extend to the depleted or gleyed matrix.
+Viewed through a 10x or 15x hand lens, at least 70 percent of the visible sand particles must be masked with organic material.
+Observed without a hand lens, the sand particles appear to be close to 100 percent masked.